Employees and pensions

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

-Occupational benefits insurance is compulsory for the employees of Swiss companies.
-When choosing a pension fund, various statistics and aspects can help provide a better picture of the offer.
-Among other things, it is worth taking a closer look at the mandatory and voluntary parts of retirement assets.
+Occupational benefits insurance is mandatory for employees of companies in Switzerland.
+When choosing a pension fund, various statistics and aspects can help provide a better picture of what's being offered.
+Among other things, it is worth taking a closer look at the mandatory and voluntary portion of retirement assets.

-Occupational benefits in Switzerland: Mandatory and voluntary OPA benefits
+Occupational benefits insurance in Switzerland: mandatory and extra-mandatory OPA benefits

-When it comes to retirement capital, a distinction is made between mandatory and voluntary assets for which differing conditions and benefits apply accordingly.
+With regard to retirement capital, a distinction is made between mandatory and extra-mandatory assets, for which different conditions and benefits apply.

 What do mandatory OPA benefits cover?

-The conditions for the mandatory portion are set out in law, as there is a minimum benefits level.
+The framework conditions for the mandatory portion are prescribed by law, as this is the minimum pension.
 These are the legal requirements for mandatory OPA benefits:

-• The mandatory portion takes account of salary components up to a maximum of CHF 88,200 p.a.
+• The mandatory benefits include salary components up to a maximum of CHF 90,720 p.a.

 • Depending on age, the annual savings contributions amount to 7%, 10%, 15% or 18%.

-• Interest is paid on retirement capital at the applicable minimum interest rate (currently 1.25%).
+• Retirement capital earns interest at the applicable minimum interest rate (currently 1.25%).

 • The statutory conversion rate for mandatory benefits is 6.8%.